 When I stumbled on this Singer sewing table at Value Village, I thought twice about buying it, then couldn’t help but bring it home with us.
 Although the sewing machine was long gone, I could only imagine the wondrous things that were stitched together at this very table!

-We’ve always easily found the metal stands but bases with the original wooden top are harder to come by.
+We always easily find the metal stands but bases with the original wooden top are harder to come by.
 I’ll bet that’s because most people only think the metal is salvageable; a table top in this condition usually ends up in the garbage because of all the veneer repairs it needs.
 Despite the water damage and missing/cracked veneer, I can’t wait to show you that there’s still plenty of life left in this ol’ gal – and the table too! 🙂

 You really can’t go wrong for only $14.99, however we had a lot of veneer repair ahead of us and I’ve never personally tackled a project like this!
 Luckily I have a great teacher in Hubs!

 With all the condition issues and variety of veneer repair scenarios, it’s a great practice piece but not a good candidate for stain because of the water damaged wood, so we moved forward with the intention of painting it.

 If your piece has a noticeable bubble or blister in the veneer, slice the wood along the grain and inject under the wood with glue.
 The lid of my table has this big bubble conveniently cracked down the centre.
 Were it not for the split, I would have to cut into the bubble to get glue underneath anyway, so in a roundabout way, this was a timesaver!